 Building an API requires a lot of work, but designing an API that feels intuitive to use and is effortless to integrate for your developers probably represents a greater challenge.
 While we all know that conducting user research is crucial when working on graphical interfaces, did you know that API user research could help you nail API design?
 Impala understood this and successfully integrated user research into their API development workflow.

-Impala is creating hotel booking APIs for the travel industry, and lets developers book hotel rooms through their API within minutes.
+Impala is creating hotel booking APIs for the travel industry, allowing developers to book hotel rooms through their API within minutes.
 To live up to their promise, they strive to create the best experience for their users.
-The first reason is because ease-of-use is one of the most important factors when choosing an API.
-The second is because APIs that are easy to reason about and with clear documentation translate in fewer integration mistakes and errors.
+The first reason is that ease of use is one of the most important factors when choosing an API.
+The second reason is that APIs that are easy to understand and come with clear documentation result in fewer integration mistakes and errors.

 If you want to learn more about how Impala implemented their API user research workflow, you can read their detailed article.